PacketSurf/ZSpotifyGUI/README.md

 <h2>Usage</h2>

 - The primary way to run ZSpotify is by clicking on the launch icon created during the easy installation process.
 On Windows this is a file called ZSpotify.bat.
 On Mac this is a file called ZSpotify.command.
-- Alternatively you can run the program directly from the terminal by navigating to the folder containing appGui.py and running:
+- Alternatively you can run the program directly from the terminal by navigating to the source folder containing appGui.py and running:
 `python appGui.py`
 - You may also use the regular ZSpotify CLI as normal.